 Slice the green onions and pull the cilantro leaves from the stems.
 Roughly chop the cilantro.
 Stir the sliced green onions into the skillet.
 Add the cilantro to the skillet if desired, or use it to top each taco.

-Prior to filling each tortilla, heat them in a dry skillet until slightly browned and crisp on each side.
+Prior to filling each tortilla, heat them in a dry skillet until slightly browned and crisp on each side, or carefully toast them over an open flame.
 Smear a small amount of the lime crema down the center of the tortilla, then top with a scoop of the sweet potato and black bean hash.
 Add fresh cilantro if desired.

 Sweet Potato Tacos with Lime Crema